AntonErikssonCode/vibify/README.md

 # Vibify
-Vibify is a React research project with the goal of visualizing sound in 3D.
-Several approaches are being investigated such as real time audio extraction from your own uploaded audio as well as the implementation of the Spotify API and SDK.
+Vibify is a React research project with the goal of visualizing audio in 3D.
+Several approaches are being investigated such as real time audio extraction from your raw audio as well as the implementation of the Spotify API and SDK.

 ## Features

-- Spotify Authentication, Song Search, Playback And Feature Mapping
+- Spotify Authentication, Song Search, Playback And Api feature extraction.
-- Demo Song and Real Time Audio Feature extraction using [Meyda](https://meyda.js.org/)
+- Demo song and Real Time audio feature extraction using [Meyda](https://meyda.js.org/).
+- [Meyda](https://meyda.js.org/) feature extraction on microphone input.
-- Basic Manipulatable React 3D-components
+- Basic manipulatable React 3D-components.

 ## Installation